 The temperature increase in the 2020 En-ROADS version is now defined relative to the temperature of the mid-1800s, which is the definition used by the IPCC in their Fifth Assessment Report and a more common definition in the policy world.
 In keeping with our mission to translate scientific knowledge into policy-relevant knowledge, we decided to adopt this convention in En-ROADS.
 This change in definition lowered the temperature rise in the En-ROADS Baseline 2020 in 2100 by 0.16°C.

 Figure 17 compares the En-ROADS Baseline 2020 (dark blue line) to the historical observational data from GISTEMP (green) and HadCRUT4 (purple) relative to the mid-1800s.
 Note, the observational data in Figure 16 above was adjusted to be relative to the mid-1700s, while the observational data in Figure 17 is relative to the mid-1800s.

 3) Improved modeling of non-greenhouse gas forcings, including aerosols and solar irradiance

 We also improved the modeling of non-greenhouse gas forcings, which include those from aerosols (black carbon, organic carbon, sulfates, nitrates, and biomass burning-related), cloud albedo, stratospheric ozone, tropospheric ozone, stratospheric water vapor from methane oxidation, land use, black carbon on snow, volcanic stratospheric aerosol, solar irradiance, and direct forcings from mineral dust aerosol.
-More details can be found in the En-ROADS Reference Guide.
+More details can be found in the En-ROADS Technical Reference.
 These changes in modeling of non-greenhouse gas forcings resulted in a 0.10°C increase in the En-ROADS Baseline 2020 temperature in 2100.